Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Easements and rights of way – Get off my land!

-If your land is subject an easement, for example a right of way, you may be wondering who can access your property and for what purposes.
+If your land is subject to an easement, for example, a right of way, you may be wondering who can access your property and for what purposes.
 If your land has the benefit of an easement over adjacent land you may consider that your exercise of the right is being obstructed.

 What is an easement?